Myriad (typeface): Myriad Web

 Myriad Web is a version of Myriad in TrueType font format, optimized for onscreen use.
 It supports Adobe CE and Adobe Western 2 character sets.
 Myriad Web comprises only five fonts: Myriad Web Pro Bold, Myriad Web Pro Regular, Myriad Web Pro Condensed Italic, Myriad Web Pro Condensed, Myriad Web Pro Italic.
 Myriad Web Pro is slightly wider than Myriad Pro, while the width of Myriad Web Pro Condensed is between Myriad Pro Condensed and Myriad Pro SemiCondensed.

 The family is bundled as part of the Adobe Web Type Pro font pack.

 Myriad Pro

 Myriad Pro is the OpenType version of the original Myriad font family.
 It first shipped in 2000, as Adobe moved towards the OpenType standard.
 Additional designers were Christopher Slye and Fred Brady.
 Compared to Myriad MM, it added support for Latin Extended, Greek, and Cyrillic characters, as well as oldstyle figures.
+Latin Y and Greek Υ are distinctive.

 Myriad Pro originally included thirty fonts in three widths and five weights each, with complementary italics.
 A "semi-condensed" width was added in early 2002, expanding the family to forty fonts in four widths and five weights each, with complementary italics.

 Myriad Pro Regular, Bold, Italic and Bold Italic are bundled with Adobe Reader 7 and 8.
 In Adobe Reader 9 and onwards, the fonts are included, but not installed in the system fonts directory.